Intermodalics/pickit-docs/docs/robot-integrations/abb/abb_pickit_interface.rst

 Using pick offset in a robot program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using multiple pick points or flexible pick orientations, it can be useful to :ref:`use the pick offset from a reference/nominal pick point in order to correct a drop-off point <smart-place-examples>`.
+When using multiple pick points or flexible pick orientations, it can be useful to :ref:`compensate the pick offset from a reference/nominal pick point in order to correct a drop-off point <smart-place-examples>`.
 For this, an additional function is created, **pickit_apply_offset(robtarget ..)**.
 In the example below the robot will move to the offset point relative to the fixed point **DropOff**.